waybyte/arduino_logicrom/libraries/Wire/readme.md

 #define WIRE_DEBUG
 ```

-The debug print shows information of low-level LOGICROM function calls and return values.
+The debug print shows information of low-level Logicrom function calls and return values.
 Check errno.h for details on error codes.